 Health services are available from a full-time, registered nurse who provides basic first aid and limited consultation and referrals.
-The nurse also collects health and immunization records and presents workshops on selected topics.
+The Director of Health and Disability Services also collects health and immunization records and presents workshops on selected topics.
 The Health Office is located in the Library building.